dequelabs/axe-core/doc/API.md

 6. Only process certain types of results

-The `resultTypes` option can be used to limit the result types that aXe will process, aggregate, and send to the reporter.
+The `resultTypes` option can be used to limit the result types that axe will process, aggregate, and send to the reporter.
 This can be useful for improving performance on very large or complicated pages when you are only interested in certain types of results.

 Types listed in this option are processed normally and report all of their results.
 Types _not_ listed process a maximum of one result.
 The caller can use this information to inform the user of the existence of that type of result if appropriate.